Skip to content

 Because Flux.new and Flux.edit accept standard functions for property bindings, a common misconception is that using an inline function avoids the overhead of creating a reactive graph node.

-In reality, any standard function passed directly to a property binding is automatically wrapped in an implicit Computed by the framework.
+In reality, any standard function passed directly to a property binding is automatically wrapped in an implicit Computed Binding by the library.

 luau